November 27, read the Bible in a year in PowerPoint; with comments

 Amos 5.
 The prophet gave a lament for Israel and issued another call to repentance, but in vain.
 The Day of the LORD would still come.

-November 23, read through the Holy Bible in a year.
+November 22, read the Bible in a year; in PowerPoint, with comments.

 1 Peter 5.
 Elders, shepherd the flock, not for filthy lucre, but being examples of service and submission to God, in due time receiving a crown.
 Resist the devil, look to God “Casting all your care upon him; for he careth for you.”
 The letter ends with farewell greetings.

-September 29, read through the Holy Bible in a year.
+September 29, read the Bible in a year; in PowerPoint, with comments.

 1 Thessalonians 5 speaks of the Day of the Lord, no one knows the day or time.
 Then the Apostle Paul gave final exhortations, among them are “Rejoice evermore.
 Pray without ceasing.
 In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”